0xbitx/DEDSEC_GSTRIKE/README.md

 GSTRIKE makes it easier to craft convincing phishing emails that look and feel legitimate by mimicking Google's native email styles and integrating user-supplied data dynamically.

 ## FEATURES
    * Automated Email Template Generator: Generate Google-style emails with custom content, links, and spoofed addresses.

-  * Default Template: Comes with a built-in, preloaded template (Template 27) styled to mimic real Google security alerts.
+   * Realistic Email Templates: Includes multiple prebuilt templates resembling real Google security alerts — designed to trigger user interaction by mimicking security warnings, login alerts, or unusual activity messages.

-  * Template Modification: Automatically replace clickable URLs, and embedded email addresses.
+   * 2FA OTP Capture: Includes support for harvesting one-time passcodes (OTP).
+When the victim enters a 2FA code into the spoofed login form, the tool can capture and display it in real time.

-  * Port Forwarding Support: integration for testing payloads or hosting malicious landing pages.
+   * Port Forwarding Support: Integration with services like ngrok for exposing local phishing pages or payloads over the internet for testing or engagement.

-  * EML File Support: Extract and modify .eml message files to reuse or customize real email content.
+   * EML File Support: Allows importing and modifying .eml message files.
+Useful for cloning and customizing authentic email layouts.

-  *  Built-in Email Sender: Send phishing emails directly from the tool.
-Just input your email address and App password credentials to use it as the sender.
+   * Built-in Email Sender: Send phishing emails directly from the tool using your own SMTP credentials.
+Just enter your email address and app-specific password to start sending.

 ### HOW TO GET YOUR GMAIL KEY
    1. goto this link: https://myaccount.google.com/u/0/apppasswords